retrobeachman/zxnext-qr-reader/README.md

 First I downloaded Python and installed it.
 This will be used for running the QR Code/Barcode reader.

+Then I followed a guide whereby I needed to install some python libraries:

+#### Pillow (Python Imaging Library)
+pip install Pillow

+#### OpenCV (OpenCV (Open Source Computer Vision Library) is an open-source computer vision and machine learning software library)
+pip install opencv-python

+#### Pyzbar (Read one-dimensional barcodes and QR codes from Python 2 and 3 using the zbar library)
+Windows OS version: pip install pyzbar
+Mac OS version: brew install zbar

-Then I followed a guide whereby I needed to install some python libraries and created a python file which I can run which will turn on my webcam and wait for a QR code (see link at the end).
+I then created a python file which I can run which will turn on my webcam and wait for a QR code (see link at the end).
 It automatically creates a result.txt file which I have automatically saved to my web server.

 ## Web Server
 #### See link at the end for XAMPP.
 You can use whatever works for you.